Content Marketing World – A Narrative-Driven 2018, A Back-To-Basics 2019

 In half a week, the lucky few who attended CMW 2018 got lessons on storytelling from all kinds of academic disciplines.
 Those lucky few attended a neuroscience lecture, a creative writing workshop, a journalism seminar, and a video production boot camp.

 Unfortunately, Tina Fey will not be a returning guest at this year’s Content Marketing World.
 Fortunately for us, the incorrigible and ageless, the tireless and manic man-about-town/world Henry Rollins, has found time out of his busy schedule to attend and produce a talk.
-This article doesn’t have room for the entire CV of Henry Rollins, so you can read it here on CMW’s website.
 Here are some returning guests and how they’ve changed their own records.

 Allen Gannett, best-selling author, LinkedIn video pioneer, and TrackMaven CEO produced an incredible session last year about how to go from 0 to 1 million LinkedIn video views.
 In 2019 his session is for all types of audiences, not just LinkedIn sharks, and explores the science of trends.